 In the case that a form is used in multiple campaigns, if any of the campaigns are Active, the form is also Active.
 If none of the campaigns are Active, the form will be in Draft state.

-Note: Once your form is Active, you cannot edit it.
-If you want to edit the form, you need to deactivate your campaign.
+Note: Once your form is Active, you should not edit it.
+Though technically you can edit the form while it is active, the best practice is to deactivate the campaign first.
+Reporting data might not reflect changes if a Form is modified during an active Campaign.
 Before your deactivate a campaign, see About deactivating campaigns and Oracle Eloqua's retention policy.